nievyx/playwright-auto-checker/README.md

 ---

 ## Features
+## Features
-- ✅ Check multiple product URLs automatically
+- ✅ Automatically check multiple product URLs
-- ✅ Detect whether options are **in stock** or **out of stock**
+- ✅ Detect whether product options are **in stock** or **out of stock**
-- ✅ Clean boolean output for easy automation later
+- ✅ Return clean boolean output for easy automation
-- ✅ Send SMS alerts when desired items are in stock
+- ✅ Send SMS alerts when desired items are available
+- ✅ Store and track stock status using JSON to avoid duplicate notifications
 - ✅ Designed to run on a local machine or Raspberry Pi

 ---